Reselim/worldgenbot/README.md

 Source code for the [@worldgenbot](https://twitter.com/worldgenbot) account on Twitter.
-Requires Fabric API.

 This generates a video, posts it to Twitter, then quits.
 Intended to be ran at a set interval.